skellis46/slipbox/literature notes/Coessens - Artistic Paths in Five Images.md

 	- 4. p.57 mirrors
 	- 5. p.59 insight - outside

-- Coessens writing about the experience of one's body in a mirrored room got me thinking about [[artistic research and ecosystems]]
+- Coessens writing about the experience of one's body in a mirrored room got me thinking about [[ecosystemic practice-research (for the benefit of others)]]

 ---